 The Company's results are impacted by the Company's acquisitions.
-Refer to Note 7 - Acquisitions in the March 31, 2021 and the 2020 Financial Statements for additional information.
+Refer to Note 7 - Acquisitions in the 2021 Financial Statements for additional information.

-The selected quarterly information and consolidated financial information above may not be indicative of the Company's future performance.
+The selected consolidated financial information and quarterly information above may not be indicative of the Company's future performance.